parkerrasys/PowerPass/README.md

 # PowerPass
-Please not that PowerPass is not an actual company or product and has no connection to PowerSchool.
+Please note that PowerPass is not an actual company or product and has no connection to PowerSchool.
 This tool is simply to help students stay on top of their work and get better grades.